 Dr. Deutsch attempts to restore the beauty of the female form and symmetry with the opposite breast following a mastectomy using the procedures best suited for each patient.
-Options for breast reconstruction include autologous tissue reconstruction (using your own tissue) as well as reconstruction using tissue expansion and implants.
+Options for breast reconstruction include autologous tissue reconstruction (using your own tissue) and reconstruction using tissue expansion and implants.

 Breast reconstruction plastic surgery using autologous tissue (your own tissue) offers many advantages over an implant.
-The new breast has a realistic form, remains soft and is generally without complication over a lifetime whereas implants have an average lifespan of ten years, may rupture and may cause encapsulation (loss of soft natural contour from scar tissue which may be unattractive and even painful).
+The new breast has a realistic form, remains soft, and is generally without complication over a lifetime.
+In contrast, implants have an average lifespan of ten years, may rupture, and may cause encapsulation (loss of soft natural contour from scar tissue which may be unattractive and even painful).